osallou/linuxintro/chapters/03_navigation.md

 ## File hierarchy

-File system starts at "/", the *root* of the system.
+File system starts at directory "/", the *root* of the system.
 All paths use the "/" separator.

+This usually looks like:

 ```
 /